 - Consider posting on LinkedIn about your job search with some concrete things you’d like to do (“I’m looking for a project management role in the vegan, alt-protein or animal advocacy sphere.
 I have a wide range of skills including marketing, operations and multiple languages and I’ll be happy to learn more”).
 You can also message people and ask them to repost it.

-- Some unique opportunities: you may want to apply to be a founder at Counterfactual or a founder at Charity Entrepreneurship.
+- Some unique opportunities: you may want to apply to be a founder at Charity Entrepreneurship.

 Don’t just download any template and fill it out.
 No matter how good you think your CV is, as the job market changes and as you grow, there are always things to improve.
 I recently had to review over 500 CVs on behalf of a hiring manager and only a couple of them were really clear and did the job of getting these people short-listed.
 I really recommend getting the book Knock-out CV and spending some quality time with your CV.
 Make sure you get someone’s feedback on your CV too - I would ask at least three people.
 Someone in recruitment/HR, someone who has experience of being a hiring manager, and someone with a successful career.
 If you are still at uni or have access to your uni alumni services, they are likely to offer free CV feedback sessions.